MikhailKuklin/data-pipeline-COVID19-monitoring/README.md

 Final dashboard is located here with `Viewer` mode.
 To get more detailed information on implementation of the dashboard, get detailed look at the copy of the production dashboard which the `Editor` mode.

+## Improvements

+Due to the nature of the source dataset, the current implementation every time copies the full file.
+It is not the ideal case because data lake and data warehouse already contain most of the data and only recent data has to be added.
+It is not a problem for this project because the size of the data is not huge, but in general, it is not a good practice.